huggingface/blog/vision_language_pretraining.md

 Models finetuned on the question-answering downstream task, such as [ViLT](https://arxiv.org/abs/2102.03334) and [GLIP](https://arxiv.org/abs/2112.03857), most commonly use the [VQA](https://visualqa.org/) (visual question-answering), [VQA v2](https://visualqa.org/), [NLVR2](https://lil.nlp.cornell.edu/nlvr/), [OKVQA](https://okvqa.allenai.org/), [TextVQA](https://huggingface.co/datasets/textvqa), [TextCaps](https://textvqa.org/textcaps/) and [VizWiz](https://vizwiz.org/) datasets.
 These datasets typically contain images paired with multiple open-ended questions and answers.
 Furthermore, datasets such as VizWiz and TextCaps can also be used for image segmentation and object localization downstream tasks.
 Some other interesting multi-modal downstream datasets are [Hateful Memes](https://huggingface.co/datasets/limjiayi/hateful_memes_expanded) for multi-modal classification, [SNLI-VE](https://github.com/necla-ml/SNLI-VE) for visual entailment prediction, and [Winoground](https://huggingface.co/datasets/facebook/winoground) for visio-linguistic compositional reasoning.

 Note that vision-language models are used for various classical NLP and computer vision tasks such as text or image classification, and typically use uni-modal datasets ([SST2](https://huggingface.co/datasets/sst2), [ImageNet-1k](https://huggingface.co/datasets/imagenet-1k), for example) for such downstream tasks.
 In addition, datasets such as [COCO](https://cocodataset.org/), and [Conceptual Captions](https://ai.google.com/research/ConceptualCaptions/) are commonly used both in the pre-training of models and also for the caption generation downstream task.
 # Supporting Vision-Language Models in 🤗 Transformers

 Using Hugging Face Transformers, you can easily download, run and fine-tune various pre-trained vision-language models or mix and match pre-trained vision and language models to create your own recipe.
-Some of the vision-language models supported by 🤗Transformers  are:
+Some of the vision-language models supported by 🤗 Transformers  are:

 * [CLIP](https://huggingface.co/docs/transformers/model_doc/clip)
 * [FLAVA](https://huggingface.co/docs/transformers/main/en/model_doc/flava)